We love sheet pan chicken dinners!

 While there’s nothing wrong with steamed vegetables, they’re just not right for this type of dish.
 You want the veggies on this One-Pan Rosemary Chicken and Root Vegetables to have crispy edges and slightly crunchy centers.
 It won’t happen if you don’t create enough space, so don’t overcrowd the pan!

 As we said earlier, sheet pan dinners aren’t magical.
 You do have to put in the slightest bit of effort to make them work!
 So, halfway through the cooking time, rotate the pan all the way around and stir the veggies.
 This will ensure they all cook evenly (no one wants some burnt vegetables and some undercooked ones!).

 It’s as easy as that.
 Have some fun with this dish, and feel free to switch up the vegetables based on what’s in season.
 We love the flavors of the root vegetables in the fall and the winter, but you could also use onions, zucchini, and summer squash when you find them fresh at the farmer’s market.

-- 4 (6 to 8 ounce) boneless and skinless chicken breast
+- 4 boneless and skinless chicken breasts 6 to 8 ounces each

 - 1/2 teaspoon ground black pepper

 - 2 tablespoons olive oil

 - 2 carrots peeled and diced into 1 inch pieces